rbadrinath/FCP/SCRIPT/01_intro_crud_compile.md

     *	Make small changes just to the output ie edit.
         Again compile and execute.

-* OBJECTIVE-3: Be comfortable making small changes to a program
+* OBJECTIVE: Be comfortable making small changes to a program
     * lets also use the opportunity to play with the program statements.

 * EXERICISE: Can you download the same program and do what you saw in class?